oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 ## Task 2: Run the RAG application code snippets in Jupyter notebook

 Now you're ready to run each code snippet in sequence starting from the top in Jupyter.
 To run a code snippet, select the cell of the code and click **Run** to execute the code.
+You don't need to edit any of the code for this application to run.

 When the code snippet has completed running a number will appear in the square brackets.
 You can then proceed to the next cell and code snippet.
 Some of the code will print an output so you can get feedback.
 Pay attention to the 7 steps for RAG as you proceed.
 At any time you can also re-run the code snippets in the Jupyter cell.
-For example: later you can change the chunk size for the embedding, and re-run the code.

-Python libraries and modules have already been installed for the RAG application.
+Python libraries and modules have already been installed for this RAG application.
 Note the libraries for **LangChain** and a new library for the Oracle AI Vector Search, **OracleVS**.

 Let's import the libraries.